 However, nearly every 401(k) plan includes a target date fund, sometimes called a destination fund or target retirement fund.
 These mutual funds are managed by a professional fund manager who chooses a combination of investments optimized for someone expecting to retire at an estimated date.
 If the fees are not too big, this type of fund is generally a good option.

-401(k) fees have recently come under fire for charging excessive fees to participants.
-With fees from large 401(k) providers like Vanguard coming in well under one percent, vocal employees and advocates are speaking out against providers with the most egregious fees.
+401(k) fees have come under fire for charging excessive fees to participants.
+With fees from large 401(k) providers like Vanguard coming in well under 1%, vocal employees and advocates speak out against providers with the most egregious fees.

-When you are making your 401(k) investment decisions, take note of the fees and try to avoid funds with the worst fees.
-It is still better to invest in a 401(k) and pay the fees than not invest, but if you have two reasonably similar options and one has lower fees, go with the lower fee investment.
+When you are making your 401(k) investment decisions, take note of the fees and avoid funds with the worst fees.
+Of course, it is still better to invest in a 401(k) and pay the fees than not invest, but if you have two reasonably similar options and one has lower fees, go with the lower-fee investment.

 If you believe in your employer and think the business is on track to grow and profit, you can enthusiastically participate in an employee stock purchase plan or purchase company stock in your 401(k).
-But employees from companies like Enron and Qwest Communications who saw their retirement accounts plummet along with company stock would caution you to avoid going all in.
+Just don’t put too much of your retirement in any one stock, including your company stock, as that’s a big risk for your future.

 For long-term success in your retirement accounts, you need a long-term strategy.
 Putting a little into a stock you can buy at a discount is a great idea, but the bulk of your retirement savings should typically sit in low-cost mutual funds.

 Most large employers today offer some form of a 401(k) match to employees.
-These companies generally offer a specific match up to around three percent to six percent of your paycheck.
-Make sure you take 100 percent advantage of your employer’s match or you are leaving free money on the table.
+These companies generally offer a specific match up to around 3% to 6% of your paycheck.
+Make sure you take 100% advantage of your employer’s match, or you are leaving free money on the table.

 Whatever you choose for your investments in your 401(k) plan, the most important thing you can do is actually participate.
 Saving with a 401(k) is automatic and ensures you are doing something to retire comfortably.
 Saving something is better than nothing, even if the investment choices are not perfect for your needs.